Theory of Bessel Functions of High Rank - I: Fundamental Bessel Functions: An alternative approach to asymptotic expansions

 where $ C^{\pm}_{m} (\ulambda)$ is some constant depending on $\ulambda$.

-\begin{rem} We have the Barnes type integral representation of $H^{\pm} (z; \ulambda)$ as in Remark {\rm \ref{rem: Barnes integral}}.
-This however does not yield an asymptotic expansion of $H^{\pm} (z; \ulambda)$ along with the above method, since $\left| z^{-ns} \right|$ is unbounded on the integral contour if $|z| > 1$. \end{rem}
+\begin{rem} For the analytic continuation $H^{\pm} (z; \ulambda)$, we have the Barnes type integral representation as in Remark {\rm \ref{rem: Barnes integral}}.
+This however does not yield an asymptotic expansion of $H^{\pm} (z; \ulambda)$ along with the above method.
+The obvious issue is with the error estimate, as $\left| z^{-ns} \right|$ is unbounded on the integral contour if $|z| \ra \infty$. \end{rem}